mongodb/specifications/source/unified-test-format/unified-test-format.rst

   - ``name``: The name of the event (e.g. ``PoolCreatedEvent``).
 The name of the event MUST be the name used in the respective specification that defines the event in question.
-  - ``observedAt``: The floating-point time since the Unix epoch when the event was observed by the test runner.
+  - ``observedAt``: The time, as the floating-point number of seconds since the Unix epoch, when the event was observed by the test runner.

 The test runner MAY omit the ``command`` field for CommandStartedEvent and ``reply`` field for CommandSucceededEvent.